Skip to content

 Another worrying symptom is the referred pain to the front of the body.
 You may fear a urinary tract infection or kidney stones.
 Women may think something is happening with the uterus or ovaries.
 Men may feel pain in the scrotum and testicles.
 A doctor should check these potential medical conditions.
 If you get a clean bill of health, then it is time to consider the possibility of QL trigger points.

-• Pain in the low back, constant deep aching even at rest
+• Pain in the lower back, constant deep aching even at rest

 • Pain in the hips and buttocks